 Our residents consist of non-violent women being released from prison.
 They complete an application which is then followed by an interview.
 Once accepted, residents will live at Clare House for 12 months as they begin to put the pieces of their life back together.
 Clare of Assisi House has accommodations for 12 women who participate in a Supportive Housing Resident Agreement, while saving for a security deposit to transition to their own housing.

-While at Clare of Assisi House, our mission is to foster restoration of women affected by incarceration to find encouragement, home and the support they need to successfully reenter the community.
+While at Clare of Assisi House, our mission is to foster restoration of women affected by incarceration and whatever their background may be - whether they suffered from addiction or prostitution - to find encouragement, a safe home, and the network of support they need to successfully reenter the community and build a better life for themselves.
 Building self-confidence and independence, women learn to see themselves as a unique creation of God, while living, thriving and growing in a safe, sober and comfortable home-like environment.